braze-inc/braze-docs/_docs/_api/endpoints/catalogs/synchronous_catalog_items/patch_catalog_item.md

 ## Rate limit

-This endpoint has a shared rate limit of X requests per minute.
+This endpoint has a shared rate limit of 50 requests per minute between all synchronous catalog item endpoints.

 ## Request body